Energinet-DataHub/opengeh-edi/source/SubsystemTests/Drivers/B2C/Client/ReadMe.md

 # How is the nswag.json file run to generate the client code

-In the AcceptanceTests.csproj file there is a target that runs the nswag.json file.
+In the SubsystemTests.csproj file there is a target that runs the nswag.json file.
 Look for the element `<Target Name="NSwag" ...>`.

 # Breaking changes to the client code